Black Friday Ads

 I might have access to an ad early.
 How do I share it with you?

-We like you too :) If you or someone you know can get either the actual ad or a list of items, please submit that information using the submit ad form
+We like you too :) If you or someone you know can get either the actual ad or a list of items, please submit that information using the submit ad form.
+You can either be completely anonymous, or let us know who you are for a possible reward.

 Can I get these deals online?